thegreenwebfoundation/carbon.txt/README.md

 ## What is carbon.txt?

 A proposed convention for website owners and digital service providers to demonstrate that their digital infrastructure runs on green power.
-This is achieved by reusing existing governance structures, already published data, and existing industry standards.
+This is achieved by reusing existing governance structures, already published data, and existing industry standards as much possible.

 _Note: this is a draft version and we are still ironing out how this might work.
 If you would like to contribute or have questions, please [open a GitHub issue](https://github.com/thegreenwebfoundation/carbon.txt/issues) or email [fershad@thegreenwebfoundation.org](mailto:fershad@thegreenwebfoundation.org)._